Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Introduction

 \section{Introduction}

-Learning the temporal evolution of a complex dynamical system from noisy time series data is a long-stand research topic across many disciplines, including statistics, physics, engineering, and computer science \cite{Box08,Lim21,Mudelsee19,Wang16}.
-While there has been much progress in the time series models for nonlinear dynamical systems with at least a partial knowledge on the underlying time marching structure \cite{Arula02,Wiljes19,Evensen03,Hamilton15}, modeling of a nonlinear dynamical system without prior knowledge on the governing equations still remains as a challenging topic.
+Learning the temporal evolution of a complex dynamical system from noisy time series data is a long-standing research topic across many disciplines, including statistics, physics, engineering, and computer science \cite{Box08,Lim21,Mudelsee19,Wang16}.
+While there has been much progress in time series models for nonlinear dynamical systems with at least partial knowledge on the underlying time marching structure \cite{Arula02,Wiljes19,Evensen03,Hamilton15}, modeling of a nonlinear dynamical system without prior knowledge of the governing equations still remains as a challenging topic.
 Recently, deep learning approaches have shown promising results in the data-driven learning of complex dynamics due to the strong capability of artificial neural networks in learning nonlinear structures in the data \cite{Champion19,Genty21,Pathak18,Yeo19}.
 There are two major deep-learning approaches in the data-driven modeling of dynamical systems.
 In the first approach, deep learning models are developed to approximate / discover the time marching operator of a dynamical system from a time series data \cite{Champion19,Lu21,Lusch18,Qin19}.
 On the other hand, the second approach focuses on directly modeling the time series data by a variant of recurrent neural network (RNN) \cite{Agarwal21,Pathak18,Vlachas18,Yeo21}.
-Although the previous studies demonstrate a potential of deep learning model in the data-driven modeling of complex dynamical systems, data-driven modeling of a \emph{random} dynamical system remains as a challenging topic, particularly when the time marching operator exhibits a time-delay dynamics or the noise process has a complex probability distribution.
+Although the previous studies demonstrate the potential of deep learning in learning complex dynamical systems, data-driven modeling of a \emph{random} dynamical system remains a challenging topic, particularly when the time marching operator exhibits time-delay dynamics or the noise process has a complex probability distribution.
 In this study, we consider the second class of deep learning approaches; we aim to develop a noble RNN model for inference and simulation of time series data from a random dynamical system without a prior knowledge on the system dynamics.